Xanik/techworld-with-nana/2 - Operating Systems & Linux Basics/EXERCISE 1/virtual-machine-config.md

 - Which CLI editor is configured (Nano, Vi, Vim): Vim

-- What software center/software manager it uses: Ubuntu Software
+- What software center/software manager it uses: Ubuntu Software Center

 - Which shell is configured for your user: Bash